 Had a medication abortion one month ago, now on trinessa (norgestimate and ethinyl estradiol).
-Should I continue to use condoms or is bc enough?
+Should i continue to use condoms or is bc enough?
 1 partner.
 Higher risk of pregnancy now?

 Birth Control: Does not protect against std's at all, while condoms do.
 There are many common std's are there that you can get with only one unprotected exposure--you might have already been exposed during your pregnancy encounter.
 Best to be safe than sorry until you are ready to commit for good.
 Hpv can cause cervical cancer, herpes breakouts could happen monthly or rarely but make you contagious forever! ...Read more

 I am currently taking taking tri previfem, (norgestimate and ethinyl estradiol) but was just out on a zpack for sinusitis.
 Will this drug reduce the effectiveness of the birth control?